 If you don’t like the intensity of the garlic and onion combined, choose only one, or skip them altogether.
 Instead, you can go with salt and pepper and have them ready in no time.

 You can also use curry, turmeric, pumpkin spice, cinnamon, nutmeg, or any other spice you feel would work.
-Moreover, spice up the Pillsbury crescent rolls differently and enjoy the uniqueness of each roll.
+Moreover, spice up each roll differently and enjoy the uniqueness of each roll.

 Pairing your Pillsbury crescent rolls with some sauce or dip may be one of the best ways to improve your Pillsbury crescent rolls, especially if they turn out a little dry for whatever reason.

-You can reshape your Pillsbury crescent rolls and turn them into salty sticks, or you can regularly shape them.
-In any case, making some dip on the side and smearing it on the Pillsbury crescent rolls can and will enhance their flavor to a great extent.
+You can reshape and turn them into salty sticks, or you can shape them as they were.
+In any case, making some dip on the side and smearing it on the rolls can and will enhance their flavor to a great extent.

 Add Jam or Cream